jupyterlab/frontends-team-compass/rfc/provisional_features.md

     - These features (including their API) benefit from wide community feedback, and suffer in the vacumn of 1000+ line single PRs
     - The more complex a feature, the more likely it is for its first draft to have at least some poorly formed or ill-considered API

   To fix this, I propose that we should adopt a formal process for allowing provisional features in the master branch of JuptyerLab core.
+This will give the core dev team the opportunity to dogfood and improve complex features before declaring them fit for wider consumption in production code.

+  Our process should aim for an ideal whereby once a feature is declared mature, it will require no further changes to its API.
+This in turn would mean fewer breaking changes and less overall maintainence for 3rd party devs.

 - Goals
   - a better experience for core devs, extension devs, and power users around versioning and compatibility
   - easier version migration for core and extensions packages

+- What this proposal is not
+  - a general call to relax semver discipline
+  - saying that we should hold a community-wide referendum every time someone proposes a new provisional feature

 - Terminology
   - community: JupyterLab core devs, extension devs, and end users